EduardoMartinezEnriquez/Optimized-Update-Prediction-assignment-for-lifting-transforms-on-graphs-I-Random-graph-signals/README.md

 Optimized Update/Prediction Assignment for Lifting Transforms on Graphs
 ========
-This is the source code related with the paper "Optimized Update/Prediction Assignment for Lifting Transforms on Graphs", Eduardo Martínez-Enríquez, Jesús Cid-Sueiro, Fenrando Díaz-de-María and Antonio Ortega.
+This is the source code related with the paper "Optimized Update/Prediction Assignment for Lifting Transforms on Graphs", Eduardo MartÃ­nez-EnrÃ­quez, JesÃºs Cid-Sueiro, Fernando DÃ­az-de-MarÃ­a and Antonio Ortega.
 ========
 RANDOMLY GENERATED GRAPH SIGNALS